Mohamed-Kaizen/django-template/README.md

   - Django Rest Framework:
     - with dj-rest-auth
       - add to the pyporject.toml. ✅
-      - setup to the settings.py.
+      - setup to the settings.py. ✅
-      - setup to the urls.py.
+      - setup to the urls.py. ✅
-      - setup to the views.py.
-      - setup to the serializers.py.
+      - setup to the serializers.py. ✅
-      - create an adopter.py.
+      - create an adopter.py. ✅
     - with firebase auth:
       - add to the pyporject.toml. ✅
       - setup to the settings.py.